e-n-f/tile-stitch/README.md

 The arguments are <i>minlat minlon maxlat maxlon zoom url</i>.
 If you don't specify <i>-o outfile</i> the PNG will be written to the standard output.
 URLs should include <i>{z}, {x},</i> and <i>{y}</i> tokens for tile zoom, x, and y.

+The <code>--</code> is to keep getopt, especially GNU getopt, from interpreting the minus signs in latitudes or longitudes as option flags.